Compare Small Business Loans

-- Terms up to 25 years, but most standard 7(a) loans for working capital or equipment purchases have a term of five to 10 years.
+- Terms up to 25 years, though standard 7(a) loans for working capital or equipment purchases have a term of up to 10 years.

 Keep in mind your variable interest rate may be lower depending on the interest rate your bank sets.

 Maximum variable interest rates for SBA express loans

 The SBA sets a cap for how much fixed-rate loans can exceed Prime as these rates as well.

 Fixed maximum allowable (with current 3.25% prime rate)